cloudscale-ch/terraform-provider-cloudscale/website/docs/r/network.html.markdown

 page_title: "cloudscale.ch: cloudscale_network"
 sidebar_current: "docs-cloudscale-resource-network"
 description: |-
-  Provides a cloudscale.ch Network resource.
+  Provides a cloudscale.ch private network resource.
 This can be used to create, modify, and delete networks.
 ---

 # cloudscale\_network

-Provides a cloudscale.ch Private Network resource.
+Provides a cloudscale.ch private network resource.
 This can be used to create, modify, and delete networks.

 ## Example Usage